 Katrina was born in the early 1990’s to a young mother in the heart of the Central Valley of California.

-Katrina’s mother elected to raise her alone with little help from their immigrant, farm-working family while putting herself through college and graduate school near Sacramento, California.
+Katrina’s mother elected to raise her alone with help from her immigrant, farm-working parents while putting herself through college and graduate school near Sacramento, California.
 That is where Katrina learned how to read, write, and speak two languages by the time she was four years old.

 Katrina moved to the Bay Area in the fifth grade with her new family as part of the career pursuits of her adopted father and her mother.
 She attended high school in the East Bay near Berkeley, CA.